Dharani-Arumugam/PostGraduate-Diploma-DataScience/README.md

 # PostGraduate-Diploma-DataScience
-This folder contains all the assignments as part of my Post Graduate Diploma in Data Science degree course
+This folder contains Exploratory Data Analysis assignments as part of my Post Graduate Diploma in Data Science degree course